gmcmillan100/docs/ip-routing-cheatsheet.md

 # 9 IPsec VPNs, CPE, RFC 2547

 a)

-tli
+tony

 2547 does not scale.
 This is obvious to anyone who knows a little bit about routing.
 The number of prefixes that a router needs to carry in a 2547 network is huge.
 It increases linearly with the number of customers.
 There's a large multiplier attached to it.
-Procket does not want to support it.
-However, some Procket customers are insisting 2547 support or else they won't do business with Procket.
-Procket will not be religious but broke. ;-) We will do something we don't like yet provides something that 2547 does not do. :-) IPsec tunnels are the correct long term solution.
+Packet rocket does not want to support it.
+However, some Packet customers are insisting 2547 support or else they won't do business with Packet rocket.
+Packet rocket will not be religious but broke. ;-) We will do something we don't like yet provides something that 2547 does not do. :-) IPsec tunnels are the correct long term solution.
 Putting unincrypted personal/sensitive